robhabraken/content-hub-focal-point-cropping/React page components/README.md

 In order to activate the Public Link viewer, execute the following steps:

- 1. Goto `/React components` folder
+ 1. Goto `/React page components` folder
  2. Run `npm install`.
 This will ensure that the package are downloaded and installed
  3. Run `npm run build`.
 This will trigger a build
  4. Goto `/dist` folder and copy `publicLinkViewer.js`